Phase transitions and equilibrium measures in random matrix models: A polynomial external field

 As it follows from Theorems \ref{lem:Buyarov/Rakhmanov:99} and \ref{thm:generalparameter} (see also \cite{MR2187941} and \cite[Theorem 1.3. (iii)]{MR1744002}), the endpoints of the support of the equilibrium measure, its density function, and the corresponding equilibrium energy (or the infinite volume free energy) are analytic functions of the coefficients of the external field, except for a finite number of values where the analyticity breaks down.
 These critical points divide the parameter space into different phases of the model and represent phase transitions.
 Some of them (but not all) correspond also to the change of topology of the support of the equilibrium measure.

+Recall the classification of the singularities of the equilibrium measure we summarized in Subsection \ref{sec:revisited}: within each of the three types there is an infinite discrete collection of cases, depending on the order of vanishing of either the density $\lambda_t'$ or the function $W^{\lambda_t}(x)-c_t$ in $\R\setminus S_t$.
+In this paper we restrict our attention to the ``generic'' singularities, characterized by the lowest possible order of vanishing. ``Non-generic'' singularities, with a higher order vanishing, can be seen as a confluent case of two or more generic ones, and require additional considerations.

-Recall the classification of the singularities of the equilibrium measure we summarized in Subsection \ref{sec:revisited}.
-From the point of view of the evolution in $t$ and with the $R$- (or $(A,B)$-) representation at hand these singularities are now generically classified as follows. \begin{itemize} \item \textbf{Singularity of type I} is a bifurcation $b \rightarrow (a^+,a^-)$, representing a birth of the cut, is the event at a critical time $t=T$ when a simple zero of $B$ ceases to exist and at its place two new zeros of $A$ are born.
+From the point of view of the evolution in $t$ and with the $R$- (or $(A,B)$-) representation at hand these generic singularities are now classified as follows. \begin{itemize} \item \textbf{Singularity of type I} is a bifurcation $b \rightarrow (a^+,a^-)$, representing a birth of the cut; it is the event at a critical time $t=T$ when a simple zero of $B$ ceases to exist and at its place two new zeros of $A$ are born.
 Formally, at $t=T$ the inequality \eqref{equilibrium1},

 is no longer strict in $\R\setminus S_t$, and the equality is attained at some point $b \in \R\setminus S_t$, where we will have $B(b)=0$.
 At this point a bifurcation of the zero $b$ occurs.

 A significant property of this situation is that the phase transition occurs by saturation of the inequality \eqref{equilibrium1}; the moment $t=T$ of the bifurcation is not defined by the dynamical system, i.e.~it is not its singular point.
 All the phase parameters $a_j, b_k$ may be analytically continued through $t=T$.
 The solution of the system for $t>T$ would give us a critical, but not an equilibrium, measure.